api3dao/api3-contracts/README.md

 The user should be able to delegate staking renewals and voting power trustlessly to third parties through contracts that wrap this one.
 The final version will be adjusted to allow this.
-We will get help from Michael (of xToken) about what exactly is needed for this.
+We will get help from Michael (of xToken) about what exactly is needed for this (e.g., avoiding reverts).